 Formatting a Title Page with Screenwriting Software

 Many screenwriters use a professional screenwriting program like Final Draft or MovieMagic Screenwriter to format both the Title page and the entire screenplay because they don't want to deal with setting up margins, tabs, and paragraph indentions.
-Plus a screenwriting program provides many shortcuts while writing scenes and characters.
+Plus, a screenwriting program provides many shortcuts while writing scenes and characters.
 Even if you use a screenwriting program, you should know how to set up your own screenplay, including the Title page.
-Without such knowledge, you will never know the reasons why you must format a screenplay a specific way.
+Without such knowledge, you will never know the reasons for formatting a screenplay in its specific way.

 Following are my favorite screenwriting software programs and books on screenplay format that I have used.
 Enjoy!